Jon Bellion

-Jonathan David Bellion (born December 26, 1990) is an American singer, rapper, producer, and songwriter.
+Jonathan David Bellion (born December 26, 1990) is an American singer, songwriter, rapper, and record producer.
 He was born and raised in Lake Grove, New York on Long Island.
-He is best known for his song "All Time Low," along with his writing and producing credits.
-Bellion has released four mixtapes and two studio albums.
-His first, The Human Condition, was released on June 10, 2016, and it debuted at number five on the US Billboard 200.
-He released his second studio album, Glory Sound Prep, on November 9, 2018.
+He is best known for his 2016 single "All Time Low," which peaked at number 16 on the Billboard Hot 100.

+Alongside his recording career, he has produced and written material for various artists.
+His credits include BTS' Jung Kook and Jimin, Maroon 5, Justin Bieber, the Jonas Brothers, Halsey, Camila Cabello, Selena Gomez, Tori Kelly, Rosé, Max, Chris Brown and The Kid Laroi.

-He is currently signed to Visionary Music Group and Capitol Records.
-Bellion also opened the concerts from the third leg of Twenty One Pilots' Emotional Roadshow World Tour, which also featured guest artists Judah and the Lion.
+Bellion has released four mixtapes and three studio albums.
+Released by Visionary Music Group and Capitol Records, his debut studio album, The Human Condition (2016), peaked at number five on the US Billboard 200.
+His second, Glory Sound Prep (2018), peaked at number 15.
+Bellion also opened for Twenty One Pilots' Emotional Roadshow World Tour, which also featured guest artists Judah and the Lion.

 Early life

 Bellion was born and raised in Lake Grove, New York.
 He is of Italian descent, and his family comes from Naples.
 Torn between his love for basketball and music throughout high school, Bellion made the choice to pursue his music career in his junior year.
 After high school, he enrolled in the music program at the private Five Towns College in Dix Hills, New York.

 At the age of 19, he decided to drop out of college and focus on writing professionally.
 He worked under songwriter and Warner Brothers A&R executive Kara DioGuardi for a year and signed a deal through her personal publishing company.
 Through this experience, Bellion learned how to write songs for different artists, in genres such as rock and hip hop.

 Career

 2011–2014: Early career and various mixtapes

 Bellion's first mixtape, Scattered Thoughts Vol. 1 was released in early 2011 via his Facebook page and reached over 11,000 downloads.
 Bellion signed with Visionary Music Group in 2012 and released a cover of Drake's "The Motto" on VMG's YouTube page.

 In 2012, Bellion wrote the chorus to the song "The Monster" by Eminem featuring Rihanna.
 This song won a Grammy Award in the 2015 Grammy Awards for Best Rap/Sung Collaboration.
 Bellion also co-wrote and produced the song "Trumpets" by Jason Derulo in 2012, which was not released until 2013 in the UK and 2014 in the US.

-Bellion released his second free project, titled Translations Through Speakers on February 20, 2013, his third, The Separation on December 10 of the same year and his fourth free project, The Definition on September 23, 2014, with the single "Luxury" Bellion also headlined his first national tour called The Beautiful Mind Tour in October 2014.
+Bellion released his second mixtape, titled Translations Through Speakers on February 20, 2013, his third, The Separation on December 10 of the same year and his fourth, The Definition on September 23, 2014, along with the single "Luxury".
+Bellion also headlined his first national tour called The Beautiful Mind Tour in October 2014.